Harkness Fellowship Partners

 U.K. Harkness Fellowships

-The U.K. National Institute for Health Research (NIHR) and The Health Foundation both partner with The Commonwealth Fund to provide support for the four U.K. Harkness fellowships.
+The U.K. National Institute for Health Research (NIHR) and The Health Foundation both partner with The Commonwealth Fund to provide support for the U.K. Harkness fellowships.
 The NIHR program, which funds research on service design and delivery challenges, aims to engage NHS managers with research.
 The Health Foundation, an independent charity committed to bringing about better health and health care for people in the U.K., particularly aims to engage policymakers with research and international learning.
-The Fund is grateful to the Nuffield Trust for their past support of the Harkness Fellowships (2009 to 2016).

 Norwegian Harkness Fellowships

-Starting in 2010, the Research Council of Norway through its health services research program, in collaboration with the Norwegian Knowledge Centre for the Health Services, supports a Norwegian Harkness Fellow to promote stronger international links and inputs to Norwegian health policy and systems research.
+Starting in 2010, the Research Council of Norway, through its health services research program and in collaboration with the Norwegian Institute of Public Health, supports a Norwegian Harkness Fellow to promote stronger international links and inputs to Norwegian health policy and systems research.

 Canadian Harkness Fellowships